Pump Sizing in District Heating Networks

 Constant pressure control

-Alternatively, the differential pressure can be kept constant at the pump outlet (or at another central point).
-This method is simpler to implement but leads to higher energy consumption, since the setpoint must be designed for the maximum case (all consumers at full load).
-At part load, excess pressure is destroyed at the control valves.
+Alternatively, the differential pressure can be kept constant at the pump outlet or another central point.
+This is simpler to implement but consumes more energy, since the setpoint has to be designed for the maximum case with all consumers at full load.
+At part load, the excess pressure is then destroyed at the control valves.

 Variable speed control and energy savings

-Modern network pumps are without exception operated with variable-speed drives that allow stepless speed adjustment.
+Modern network pumps are operated with variable-speed drives that allow stepless speed adjustment.
 The relationship between speed and power consumption follows the affinity laws:

 P2P1=(n2n1)3\frac{P_2}{P_1} = \left(\frac{n_2}{n_1}\right)^3

-Reducing the speed to 80 % of nominal speed lowers the power consumption to 0,83=0,5120{,}8^3 = 0{,}512, i.e. about 51 % of nominal power.
-In practice, network pumps run at part load for most of the year, which enables considerable energy savings compared to unregulated pumps.
+Reducing the speed to 80 % of nominal lowers the power consumption to 0,83=0,5120{,}8^3 = 0{,}512, about 51 % of nominal power.
+Since network pumps run at part load for most of the year, this saves considerable energy compared with unregulated pumps.

 Energy demand of network pumps